liferay/liferay-docs/develop/tutorials/articles/liferay-atom-collections/00-liferay-atom-collections-intro.markdown

     http://[server]:[port]/api/atom

-Each of Liferay's Atom collections has a unique which become part of the URL:
+Each of Liferay's Atom collections has a unique name which becomes part of the
+URL:

     http://[server]:[port]/api/atom/[collection-name]

-E.g., if you're running Liferay locally, the URL for blogs is
+For example, if you're running Liferay locally, the URL for blogs is

     http://localhost:8080/api/atom/blogs

-Each Atom collection entry has its own ID which is unique in its collection context.
+Each Atom collection entry has its own ID, unique in its collection context.
 This ID is appended to the URL:

     http://[server]:[port]/api/atom/[collection-name]/[entry-id]

 The entry URL is used for all of the entry operations: view, update, and delete.

-Some collections are media-oriented and entries contain enclosed media content (e.g., images).
+Some collections are media-oriented, and entries contain enclosed media content (e.g., images).
 To access media content, append `:media` after the entry ID:

     http://[server]:[port]/api/atom/[collection-name]/[entry-id]:media